theAkito/.github/CONTRIBUTING.md

 Keeping that in mind, you are kindly asked to respect the guidelines and follow them as closely as possible.

-If you still have questions, contact me @ akito.kitsune protonmail com
+If you still have questions, contact me @ the akito.ooo

 This file is based on this [contributing information](https://github.com/SecUSo/privacy-friendly-app-example/blob/master/CONTRIBUTING.md) by [SecUSo](https://github.com/SecUSo).